-Baritone Robert Peavler serves as Professor of voice and opera workshop at Eastern Michigan University.
+Baritone Robert Peavler serves as Professor of Voice at Eastern Michigan University.
 Dr. Peavler regularly performs as a recitalist and soloist as well as being a frequent adjudicator and clinician.
 He is the founder of North Star Music, LLC and the Editor of the series, Modern Music for New Singers: 21st Century American Art Songs, Vol. 1 & 2.
 He is the co-author of Scarecrow Press' The Mélodies of Francis Poulenc: A Study Guide (978-0810884144).
 An American art song advocate, his recording, From the Heartland (Albany Records-TR1349), is a collection of contemporary American art song, highlighting composers Kirke Mechem, Dominic Argento, Thomas Pasatieri and Timothy Hoekman.

 A versatile performer, Dr. Peavler has performed with Michigan State University's Musique 21 in a Michigan premiere performance of Kieren MacMillan's Drunken Moon paired with Schoenberg's Pierrot lunaire.
 Other recent performances include collaborations with Chamber Music Society of Detroit, UMS Summer Sings, Plymouth Oratorio Society, Detroit Concert Choir, Vocal Arts Ensemble of Ann Arbor and the Kerrytown Art Song Festival.
 His operatic credits include the title roles in Le nozze di Figaro, and Gianni Schicchi as well as Father in Hansel and Gretel and Noye in Noye's Fludde.
 As an orchestral soloist, Dr. Peavler's repertoire includes Vaughan Williams' Mystical Songs, Copland's Old American Songs, Beethoven's Mass in C and Ninth Symphony, Handel's Messiah, Poulenc's La bal Masqué as well as the Mozart, Fauré and Brahms Requiems.